siduction/sidu-manual/data/en/0701-term-konsole_en.md

 ## Terminal - command line

 A terminal, also called a console, is a program that allows you to interact directly with the GNU/Linux operating system through directly executed commands.
-The terminal, also often called the "shell" or "command line", is an extremely powerful tool and it is well worth the effort to learn the basics of its use.
+The terminal, also often called the *"shell"* or *"command line"*, is an extremely powerful tool and it is well worth the effort to learn the basics of its use.

-In siduction, you can invoke the terminal/console by clicking on the PC monitor icon to the right of the menu, or by going to Menu > System > Terminal, or, even easier, by typing *kons* or *term* into the menu search bar.
+In siduction, you can invoke the terminal/console by clicking on the PC monitor icon to the right of the menu, or by going to *"Menu"* > *"System"* > *"Terminal"*, or, even easier, by typing *"kons"* or *"term"* into the menu search bar.

 After calling the terminal, you will see the prompt: